Modern Slavery Act

 Coherence works as an integrated part of your agency roster.
 We are committed to the principles of the Modern Slavery Act, and committed to ensuring it is enforced across your supply chain.
 We aim to ensure that the partners we work with and may introduce to you, share similar values.

-Coherence Digital Limited Modern Day Slavery Act (2015) 2020 Statement
+Coherence Consulting Limited Modern Day Slavery Act (2015) 2020 Statement

 This statement is made by Coherence Digital Limited. in compliance to section 54 of the Modern Slavery Act 2015.